rutulpatel/HW-burger/README.md

 # Live URL
 http://rutulpatel.com:8080/

-# Also, deployed on Heroku (if live url doesn't work)
+# Also, deployed on Heroku (if live url doesn't work use following)
 https://burger-napp.herokuapp.com/

 ## Technologies used